-Volkswagen fines swell to $4.3 billion in proposed Dieselgate settlement
+Volkswagen pleads guilty to felonies, to pay $4.3 billion, in Dieselgate pact (updated)

-For several days, inside sources have reported that Volkswagen is preparing to sign off on a deal with the U.S. government, bringing the long, complicated Dieselgate investigation to a close.
-A major focus of that deal has been the fines that Volkswagen is likely to pay for deceiving consumers and regulators about roughly 555,000 2.0-liter and 3.0-liter Audi, Porsche, and VW models that were equipped with defeat devices to help the vehicles cheat on emissions tests.
+Volkswagen has now reached final agreement on a deal with the U.S. government that brings the long, complicated Dieselgate investigation closer to the finish line.
+One major focus of that deal has been the fines that Volkswagen would pay for deceiving consumers and regulators about roughly 555,000 2.0-liter and 3.0-liter Audi, Porsche, and VW models that were equipped with defeat devices to help the vehicles cheat on emissions tests.

 Previously, the fines had been estimated at $3 billion.
 However, Volkswagen has now confirmed that the sum will be significantly higher, and the automaker will also be subject to special oversight for several years.
-Here are the major provisions of the proposed settlement:
+Here are the major provisions of the final settlement:

 1. Volkswagen will pay criminal and civil fines totaling $4.3 billion.

-2. Volkswagen will be overseen by an independent monitor for the next three years to ensure compliance with U.S. regulations.
+2. Volkswagen is to be overseen by an independent monitor for the next three years to ensure compliance with U.S. regulations.

-3. Volkswagen will admit that it broke U.S. law and sign a statement of facts, explaining the basis for the fines.
+3. Volkswagen will plead guilty to three felony charges, admitting that it broke U.S. law, and sign a statement of facts, explaining the basis for the fines.

-Of those, the $4.3 billion payout might get the most attention, but keep your eye on item #3.
+Of those, the $4.3 billion payout may get the most attention, but keep your eye on item #3.

 Setting the stage for more losses

-Note: UPDATE: VW Group released a statement on the evening of January 10 saying such an agreement was substantially completed.
-A further announcement that it had been agreed to by all parties was released midday on January 11.
-We have revised this article accordingly.